ropensci-archive/fulltext/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 1 downstream dependency.
+* I have run R CMD check on the 2 downstream dependencies.
 No errors were found.
 Summary at <https://github.com/ropensci/fulltext/blob/master/revdep/README.md>
 * The revdep maintainers were notified of the release

 --------

-This version is a bug fix release - it's an important fix for all Linux users.
+This version includes two new functions, and many bug fixes.

 Thanks!
 Scott Chamberlain